Console Light Web Monitoring Panel#

 Attention

-The widget requires setting the zone directive in a upstream block within the http context.
+Requires setting the zone directive in an upstream block in the http context.

-Displays http context upstream statistics, generated from the /status/http/upstreams/ API section:
+Displays upstream statistics for the http context, generated from the /status/http/upstreams/ API section:

 Total